Home EssentialsBond MarketWhat is Green Bond?

 History of Green bonds

-As a result, the International Capital Market Association developed the Green Bonds Principles2 (GBP), which place an emphasis on transparency, disclosure, and integrity in the growth of the green bond market.
+As a result, the International Capital Market Association developed the Green Bonds Principles2 (GBP), which places an emphasis on transparency, disclosure, and integrity in the growth of the green bond market.

 What are tax-free bonds?